odoo-dev/i18n/index.md

 ### For Odoo SA Developers

-- Keep only a `i18n/<module>.pot` file in developed module
-- Translations are downloaded from "https://nightly.odoo.com" by default (or any `i18n.default.server` value)
+- Keep only a `i18n/<module>.pot` file in developed module *Translations are downloaded from "https://nightly.odoo.com" by default (or any `i18n.default.server` value)*

-### For Integrator Serving Translations
+### For Integrator

 - Deploy only a `i18n/<module>.pot` file in custom module
 - Serve translation pack at `https://<mywebsite>/i18n/<version>/<lang>.tar.xz`
 - Add `i18n_location: "https://<mywebsite>/"` inside the `<module>/__manifest__.py` file
+*Translations for own modules are served from integrator server, can also set a `i18n.default.server` value to avoid odoo's nightly servers*

 ### For Independant Developer

 - Publish all translations and `.pot` inside `i18n/` folder
 - Add `"depends": ["i18n_server"]` and `i18n_locally": "True"` inside the `<module>/__manifest__.py` file
+*The user's server becomes a translation server and will fetch translations locally for these modules*

 ## Test it